-2-501 Vicious Animals.
+2-501 Vicious Dogs.

-- a) It shall be a violation of this Section to own a vicious animal within the county. - b) A vicious animal does not include an animal that has caused severe injury to any person while a person was committing a criminal offense, or willful trespass on the property of the owner of the animal that caused severe injury.
-The provisions of this article shall not apply to a police dog being used to assist one or more Law Enforcement Officers acting in an official capacity. - c) Initiation of Criminal Proceeding.
-In addition to any other method of initiating a criminal proceeding under applicable law, any Enforcement Officer may, with probable cause, initiate a criminal proceeding under this Article by making an offense report and serving a citation and notice to appear in district court upon the alleged violator.
-The offense report shall be forwarded to the district attorney for prosecution. - 2-502 Penalties.
+- a) It shall be a violation of this Section to own a Vicious Dog_within the county. - b) A Vicious Dog does not include an animal that has caused severe injury to any person while a person was committing a criminal offense, or willful trespass on the property of the Owner of the animal that caused severe injury.
+The provisions of this article shall not apply to a police Dog being used to assist one or more Law Enforcement Officers acting in an official capacity. - 2-502 Penalties.
 Any violation of this Article shall be heard in Douglas County District Court.
-Any person violating any of the provisions of this Article shall, upon conviction and after a court examination of any prior conviction record to determine if the person has previously been convicted of the same offense, be sentenced by the court according to the following schedule: - a) First violation of 2-501 shall be a fine of up to \$1,000 or, confinement in the county jail not to exceed one year, or by both fine and imprisonment. - b) Any second or subsequent violation of 2-501 shall be a fine of up to \$2,500 and, in addition, confinement in the county jail not to exceed one year, or by both fine and imprisonment. - c) Each day's violation shall constitute a separate offense under this Article. - d) After notice of violation under this Article, within 30 days of the animal being impounded, a disposition hearing shall be held in front of an Administrative Hearing Officer regarding the disposition of the animal. - The Administrative Hearing Officer shall order that the animal be removed from the county or humanely euthanized, and direct the Animal Shelter or its veterinary designee to ensure that the order is enforced. - 2) If the Administrative Hearing Officer orders the animal to be humanely euthanized pursuant to this subsection, that decision
+Failure to appear may result in issuance of a warrant for arrest.Any person violating any of the provisions of this Article shall, upon conviction and after the Court's examination of any prior conviction record to determine if the person has previously been convicted of the same offense, be sentenced by the court according to the following schedule: - a) First violation of 2-501 shall be a fine of up to \$1,000 or, confinement in the county jail not to exceed one year, or by both fine and imprisonment. - b) Any second or subsequent violation of 2-501 shall be a fine of up to \$2,500 and, in addition, confinement in the county jail not to exceed one year, or by both fine and imprisonment. - c) Each day's violation shall constitute a separate offense under this Article. - d) After notice of violation under this Article, within 30 days of the animal being impounded, a disposition hearing shall be held in Douglas County District Court regarding the disposition of the animal. - 1) The Court shall order that the animal be removed from the county or humanely euthanized, and direct the Animal Shelter or its veterinary designee to ensure that the order is enforced. - 2) If the Court orders the animal to be humanely euthanized pursuant to this subsection, that decision shall be final unless the Owner appeals the decision.
+If an appeal is timely filed, the District Court shall suspend the euthanasia order pending the final determination of the underlying criminal charge by the court.
+During such time of animal impoundment, fees shall accrue until disposition order of the appeal.

-- shall be final unless the owner appeals to the Douglas County District Court.
-If an appeal is timely filed, the district court shall suspend the euthanasia order pending the final determination of the underlying criminal charge by the court. - 3) If the animal is ordered removed from the county, the address in which the animal will reside shall be reported to the Douglas County Clerk's Office.
-If the animal is sold or transferred out of Douglas County, the owner shall notify the Douglas County District Attorney's Office prior to the sale or transfer.
+- 3) If the animal is ordered removed from the county, the address in which the animal will reside shall be reported to the Animal Shelter.
+If the animal is sold or transferred out of Douglas County, the Owner shall notify the Douglas County District Attorney's Office prior to the sale or transfer.
 The Douglas County District Attorney's Office shall report the vicious animal determination to the County in which the animal will be kept. - e) Restitution.
 The court shall order reasonable restitution allowable by law in connection with any violation of this Article. - f) Other Remedies.
 The County shall have such other remedies as are and as may be from time to time provided by other applicable law.
 (Res.
-No. 21-50, Sec.
+No. 24-36, Sec.
 1)